Join the Colombia Peace Presence Team

 - Resilience and the ability to work effectively under intense pressure and stress.
-It is recommended that volunteers cultivate habits of self-care to manage stress over extended periods of time.

 - Sensitivity to and the ability to work with people of different cultures demonstrated through previous experience with people of another culture.
 Experience in the field is an asset, but is not required.
 Familiarity with rural communities is also helpful.

 - Ability to represent the project in a professional and appropriate manner, in a wide variety of settings.